uidaholib/main-web-redesign_draft/content/about/updates.md

 This guide provides important information about changes to library access and services to help keep our community healthy.

 For the most up-to-date information about the University's response, please visit [U of I Coronavirus page](https://www.uidaho.edu/vandal-health-clinic/coronavirus).
+All visitors are expected to abide by the [Healthy Vandal Pledge](https://www.uidaho.edu/vandal-health-clinic/coronavirus/healthy-vandal-pledge).

 ### Building Access and Hours
 {:.h4}